david-yz-liu/memory-viz/README.md

 $ npx memory-viz <path-to-file>
 ```

 where `<path-to-file>` is the path to a file containing MemoryViz-compatible JSON.
-If a filepath is not provided, the CLI will take input from standard input.
+If a file path is not provided, the CLI will take input from standard input.

 For more information, check out the project [documentation website](https://www.cs.toronto.edu/~david/memory-viz/docs/cli).